-The operating principle for the INTERCEPT Blood System for Platelets (with Semi-Integrated Platelet Processing Set) is illustrated below (Figure 1).
-Platelets collected by apheresis in a container are sterile connected to the amotosalen solution container of the semi-integrated Platelet DS Processing Set [INT2540B].
-The tubing between amotosalen solution container and illumination container are sterile connected to make an integrated sterile fluid path before the platelets flows through amotosalen container into the illumination container.
+The operating principle for the INTERCEPT Blood System for platelets is illustrated below (Figure 1).
+Platelets collected by apheresis in a container are sterile connected to the Platelet DS Processing Set [INT2530B].
+The platelets flow through the amotosalen container into the illumination container.
 The illumination container is placed into the INT100 illumination device for UVA treatment while being mixed with horizontal agitation.
 Inactivation of potential pathogen or leukocyte contaminants in platelet components is achieved through a photochemical treatment process.
 Amotosalen (S-59, psoralen derivative), a chemical capable of binding to nucleic acids is added to platelets.
-UVA illumination (320 - 400 nm wavelengths) of amotosalen-treated platelet components induces covalent cross-linking of any nucleic acids to which amotosalen is bound; thereby, preventing further replication.1 Treated platelets are then transferred to the CAD container to reduce the levels of residual amotosalen and free photoproducts.
+UVA illumination (320 - 400 nm wavelengths) of amotosalen-treated platelet components induces covalent cross-linking of any nucleic acids to which amotosalen is bound; thereby, preventing further replication.
+Treated platelets are then transferred to the CAD container to reduce the levels of residual amotosalen and free photoproducts.
 Finally, the platelet components are transferred through the in-line filter to the storage container for use or storage at 20-24°C with continuous agitation for up to 5 days from the time of collection.